meteor/meteor/README.md

 As mentioned, a major problem of the old plugin is that faulty versions may require a reinstall of the app.

-To counteract this, we invoke `WebAppCordova.startupDidComplete()` after a successful startup.
+To counteract this, we invoke `WebAppLocalServer.startupDidComplete()` after a successful startup.
 Currently, we only invoke this after all `Meteor.startup()` callbacks have been invoked, which seems like a safe point.

 If `startupDidComplete()` is not invoked within a certain time period, we consider the version faulty and will rollback to an earlier version.
 Alternatively, we may be able to detect faulty versions faster by hooking into `window.onError`, but I’m not sure if that won’t generate false alarms.